-Lesson Plan: The Auto Pact Dies
+Lesson Plan: For Teachers: The Auto Pact Dies

 Since 1964 the Auto pact has resulted in massive growth in the Canadian auto industry.
 During its latter years, the Pact was modified to accommodate the North American Free Trade Agreement (NAFTA).
 However, in recent years Canada's right to set preferential tariffs was challenged, and the Auto Pact has ended.
 In this activity, students will examine the current impact, and predict further impact, of the end of the Auto Pact on the Canadian auto industry.